jawilson/dotfiles/flexget/README.md

 Created by: [Jeff Wilson](mailto:jeff@jeffalwilson.com)
 Available from: https://github.com/jawilson/dotfiles

 I try to keep this configuration in sync with whatever version my fork of Flexget (available at https://github.com/jawilson/Flexget) is at.
+Due to possible changes in my fork, not all configuration items may apply to the [upstream Flexget project](https://github.com/Flexget/Flexget).

 I'm using the [secrets](http://flexget.com/wiki/Plugins/secrets) plugin to hide my private credentials for various plugins.
 If you want to do this as well, you will need to create a ``secretfile.yml`` file in the same directory as your ``config.yml``.